Blog

 Buildings with a strong heritage value

-A large proportion of public buildings were constructed before the era of architectural flexibility.
+A large portion of public real estate was built before the era of architectural flexibility.
 These heritage or listed buildings impose constraints: load-bearing walls, low ceilings, non-modular structures.

-As a result, expansion possibilities are limited and teams have to find solutions within the existing space itself.
+As a result, expansion possibilities are limited, and teams must find solutions within the existing space itself.

 Evolving needs

-Public sector organizations are evolving: shared services, digital transformation, new ways of working, partial teleworking.
+Public organizations are evolving: shared services, digital transformation, new ways of working, partial teleworking.

-Spaces need to keep pace – and adapt without disrupting the service mission.
+Spaces must adapt accordingly — and do so without disrupting the service mission.

-A flexible, well-thought-out layout then becomes a tool for collective performance.
+A flexible and well-thought-out layout then becomes a tool for collective performance.

 Real budget constraints

-Renovating or extending is expensive.
-In many cases, intelligently reorganizing existing areas can deliver immediate efficiency gains at lower cost.
+Renovating or expanding is costly.
+In many cases, intelligently reorganizing existing areas provides an immediate gain in efficiency at a lower cost.

 Maximizing available space also means maximizing the value of every public dollar invested.